GovTechSG/ship-hats-migration/ship-hats-migration-annex.md

     1. CD pipeline minimally extracts packages from artifact repo, performs SCA, connects to target environment for GCC internet and through a remote agent in DevOps zone for GCC intranet and deploys
 1.	**Configure and Test CI Pipeline:**
     1. Configure dedicated agents.
-    1. Identify automated template from GovTech to set up CI pipeline and configured
+    1. Identify automated template from GovTech to set up CI pipeline and configured.
-    1. Test run CI Pipeline until success criteria is met
+    1. Test run CI Pipeline until success criteria is met.
 1.	**Establish connectivity with your target environment:**
     1. Whitelist relevant firewall.
     1. Create relevant service accounts/principles for SHIP-HATS to connect to GCC environments.